Hobart Bosworth: Career

 Just as Bosworth began to taste stage stardom in New York, he was stricken with tuberculosis, a disease often fatal in the 19th and early 20th centuries.
 Bosworth was forced to give up the stage, and he was not allowed to exert himself indoors.
 Though he made a rapid recovery, he returned to the stage too quickly and suffered a relapse.
 For the rest of his working life, he balanced his acting with periods of rest so as to keep his tuberculosis in remission.

-Bosworth re-established himself as a lead actor on the New York stage, appearing in the 1903 Broadway revival of Henrik Ibsen's Hedda Gabler.
-He also appeared that year on the Great White Way as the lead in Marta of the Lowlands.
-This role propelled him to Broadway stardom.
-However, he was forced again to give up the stage when he lost seventy pounds in ten weeks due to his illness.

 Bosworth moved to Tempe, Arizona, to partake of the climate to improve his health.
 Eventually, he got the disease under control again.
 While not severely handicapped, he was forced to remain in a warm climate lest he suffer a relapse.
 The disease robbed him of his voice as well, but there was a new medium for actors: silent films.

 Bosworth moved to San Diego, and in 1908 he was contracted to make a motion picture by the Selig Polyscope Company.
 Shooting was to be done in the outdoors, and he did not have to use his voice, which was in poor condition.
 Bosworth once said, "I believe, after all, that it is the motion pictures that have saved my life.
 How could I have lived on and on, without being able to carry out any of my cherished ambitions?
 What would my life have meant?
 Here, in pictures, I am realizing my biggest hopes."
 Signing with the Selig Polyscope Co., Hobart eventually convinced the movie company to move to Los Angeles.
 Bosworth is widely credited with being the star of the first movie made on the West Coast.

 Due to his role in pioneering the film industry in California, Bosworth often was referred to as the "Dean of Hollywood".
 He wrote the scenarios for the second and third pictures he acted in, and directed the third.
 According to his own count, he eventually wrote 112 scenarios and produced eighty-four pictures with Selig.
 Bosworth was attracted to Jack London's work due to his out-of-doors filming experience and the requirements of his health, which precluded acting in studios.